Marcela Riquelme: Election history

+Controversies

+In November 2024, Marcela Riquelme was reported for sexual abuse before her party’s Supreme Tribunal, which decided to suspend her membership.
+Later, Riquelme resigned from the Broad Front, citing a lack of support from its regional leadership, and she filed a self-report with the Public Prosecutor’s Office, in her words, "so that the complaint is where it needs to be".

 Personal life

 Riquelme became known in 2014 because her son, Alexis Castillo, obtained a national score in Mathematics at the PSU the previous year, the composition of her homoparental family being notable.
 Her partner is Marcela Miranda, a Physical Education teacher, biological mother of Alexis and her other daughter, Sofía.
 In July 2015, this couple was also the first homosexual couple in the O'Higgins Region in request time to sign the Civil Union Agreement, recently enacted by law.
 They finalized their civil union on 21 November of that year.